tasmota/docs/docs/Berry.md

+---
+description: Berry is a powerful scripting language for Tasmota32 only
+---
 # Berry Scripting Language

-!!! info "Berry Scripting is included in all ESP32/S2/C3 pre-compiled builds".
-It is not supported on ESP8266/85"
+!!! info "Berry Scripting is included in all Tasmota32 builds.
+It is not supported on ESP82xx"

 <img style="float:right;height:40px" alt="Berry logo" src="../_media/berry/berry.svg">